ilastik/ilastik.github.io/documentation/basics/common_problems.md

 If it is only Pixel Classification you are interested in, then you can do this since ilastik `1.3.2` by selecting 2D instead of 3D for the respective feature in the [Feature Selection applet]({{site.baseurl}}/documentation/pixelclassification/pixelclassification#selecting-good-features).

+#### 12) Where is the log file?

+Older ilastik versions used to write log into `<home directory>/ilastik_log.txt`.
+Starting with version _1.4.0b8_, ilastik puts log files into a separate, platform-defined log folder.
+You can open it via `Settings -> Open Log Folder...` menu entry.

+_Implementation detail: the exact locations are defined by the [`appdirs`](https://github.com/ActiveState/appdirs) package_.